HarshUmpoxy/SmartShopRecommender/ColdStartProblem.md

 **What is the cold start problem?**

 The cold start problem is a challenge faced by recommender systems.
 It occurs when a recommender system does not have enough information to make recommendations for a new user or item.

+We have implemented three system namely books, fashion and electronics which use different algorithms and input (from data collection of users ) to recommend.

 There are two main types of cold start problems:
 * User cold start: This occurs when a new user signs up for a service and the recommender system does not have any information about their past behavior.
 * Item cold start: This occurs when a new item is added to a service and the recommender system does not have any information about how other users have rated it.